bouncmpe/bouncmpe.github.io/content/undergraduate/transition-plan.en.md

 ---
 title: Transition Plan
-description: Transition Plan for the New Undergraduate Curriculum
+description: Transition Plan for the New Undergraduate Curriculum (Fall 2025–Spring 2029)

 metadata: none
 weight: 10
 ---

-# Transition Plan for the New Undergraduate Curriculum (Fall 2025–Spring 2029)

 This page summarizes the semester-by-semester course offerings during the transition from the **current curriculum** to the **new curriculum**.
 Old course codes, new course codes, and temporary dual-course offerings are shown in parallel.